-The first two milestones (presentations) will be heard by VACE Staff and Mentors for general feedback.
-The final Millstone presentation will be heard and judged by a panel of outside judges based on criteria that will be given to the students in advance of such presentation.
+The first milestone (presentations via slides) will be heard by VACE Staff and Mentors for general feedback.
+The final two Millstone presentations will be heard and judged by a panel of outside judges based on criteria that will be given to the students in advance of such presentation.
 All team members will be required to participate in these pitches.